Snapchat/KeyDB-docs/docs/commands.md

 The form `REPLICAOF NO ONE` will stop replication, turning the server into a MASTER, but will not discard the replication.
 So, if the old master stops working, it is possible to turn the replica into a master and set the application to use this new master in read/write.
 Later when the other KeyDB server is fixed, it can be reconfigured to work as a replica.

+If `active-replica yes` is configured, you can use the command `REPLICAOF REMOVE <hostname> <port>` to remove discarded replica nodes from the configuration files of active nodes.
+It is also possible to have each node replicated to several other nodes.
+Please see [active-replication](/docs/active-rep) for more details.

 #### Return:

 Simple String Reply